binaryphile/binaryphile.github.io/_posts/2018-08-09-approach-bash-like-a-developer-part-11-strict-mode.md

 See [part 1] if you want to catch the series from the start.

-[Last time], we made our shpec tests independent of one another.
+[Last time], we discussed the uses of aliases in scripting.
 This time, let's add a so-called "strict mode" so scripts tend to catch errors and stop rather than let them go by.

 Normally, bash is pretty forgiving about errors.
 If a script runs a command which returns an error, bash generally ignores the error and